-- 1. Obey the road rules at all times, such as traffic signals, signs and giving way to pedestrians. - 2.
-Always wear a bicycle helmet that meets the local safety standards. - 3.
-Always ride in the same direction as the traffic.
-Never ride against the traffic. - 4.
-Avoid the following hazards: Drain grates, soft road edges, gravel or sand, pot holes or ruts, wet leaves, or uneven paving. - 5.
-When crossing railroad tracks do so carefully at a 90 degree angle to prevent loss of control. - 6.
-Do not carry packages or object that obstruct your vision or control. - 7.
-Do not carry passengers. - 8.
-Do not ride with both hands off the handlebars. - 9.
-Use hand signals.
-Indicate intended actions, such as turning or stopping, by using appropriate hand signals. - 10.
-If there is front brake, apply the rear brake first, and then apply the front brake.
-The front brake is strong and if not used correctly you may lose control and fall. - 11.
-Do not use items that may impede your hearing.
-E.g. head phones. - 12.
+- Obey the road rules at all times, such as traffic signals, signs and giving way to pedestrians. - Always wear a bicycle helmet that meets the local safety standards, Always ensure that appropriate footwear is worn whilst riding this bike. - Always ride in the same direction as the traffic.
+Never ride against the traffic.
+3. - Avoid the following hazards: Drain grates, soft road edges, gravel or sand, pot holes or ruts, wet leaves, or uneven paving. - When crossing railroad tracks do so carefully at a 90 degree angle to prevent loss of control. - Do not carry packages or object that obstruct your vision or control. - 7.
+Do not carry passengers. - Do not ride with both hands off the handlebars.
+8. - Use hand signals, Indicate intended actions, such as turning or stopping, by using appropriate hand signals, - If there is front brake, apply the rear brake first, and then apply the front brake.
+The front brake is strong and if not used correctly you may lose control and fall. - Do not use items that may impede your hearing, E.g. head phones. - 12.
 Ride predictably and in a straight line.